olbrichattila/godbmigrator_cmd/README.md

 The number of rollbacks and migrates are not mandatory.
 If it is set, for rollbacks it only apply for the last rollback batch

-## .env settings
+## .env.migrator settings

-If the .env does not exists, the applicaion will read the operating system environment variables.
+If the .env.migrator does not exists, the applicaion will read the operating system environment variables.
-If the .env file exists and the operating system variables are also set, the operating system variables are taking priority
+If the .env.migrator file exists and the operating system variables are also set, the operating system variables are taking priority

 Example setting variables in linux, command line:
 ```